FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 ### MFA

 If you add an additional factor of authentication (i.e. text the user a code, send them an email with a code, or require them to enter some code based on some algorithm using something like Google Authenticator), you can increase security.
-These additional factors of the authentication.

-They add additional assurance about who the user is during an authentication process.
-However, the user experience is tough.
+These additional factors of the authentication add additional assurance about who the user is during an authentication process.

+However, the user experience is suboptimal.
 It can be a hassle to force someone to go to a different device to get a code.

 Depending on the method, it can also be insecure.
 For example, SMS codes can be phished.
+If you are using push messaging, attackers can bombard users until [MFA fatigue sets in](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/defend-your-users-from-mfa-fatigue-attacks/ba-p/2365677).

 ### Single Sign-on

-Single sign-on is another option, which doesn't have these same security risks, or rather, it centralizes them.
-Which makes some sense; I pay more attention to my Google account than to the many random accounts I've created on other sites.
+Single sign-on is another option, which doesn't have these same risks.
+To be more precise, it centralizes them.
+This makes sense, as most people pay more attention to their Google/Facebook/Apple account than to the many random accounts they've created on other sites.
+You can depend on a big company's engineers to encourage best practices.

 However, single sign-on has a business risk.
 You are now depending on a third party to allow your users to access your website.

 ## WebAuthn

-An alternative is to use WebAuthn.

-With WebAuthn, the server only stores public keys.
-Public keys are designed to be public, and so aren't much of a target for any attacker.
-The private keys, which are the other half of the credential, are stored in a distributed manner across authenticators held by each user.

-WebAuthn is built into all browsers and is phishing-resistant because it's tied to a specific piece of hardware or software.
-The user not only has to have access to that hardware or software, but also can't share that access with anyone else.
-WebAuthn is only available on HTTPS sites, and has protection against domain name mismatches.
+WebAuthn is a decentralized, consumer-friendly, secure alternative for protecting your clownwear store.

+With WebAuthn, the private keys which authenticate the user to the website typically remain on the authenticator.
+(There are some services that sync them across devices, but that is not part of the specification.)
+The server stores only public keys, which means that, unlike password hashes, there's not much value in obtaining them.

+WebAuthn is phishing-resistant because of built-in browser security checks.
+These include:

+* Each credential is locked to a specific domain name and won't be presented to any other domain
+* WebAuthn won't work if the requesting site is not on HTTPS

+Additionally, WebAuthn has additional security benefits:

+* Physical access to the authenticator is required
+* Unlike a code, a user can't share their passkey, because they don't know it
+* Unlike a push message, attackers can't start a WebAuthn ceremony

 These all combine to offer a more secure experience than MFA or a password manager.

-Examples of authentication that WebAuthn can enable:
+The specifics of the authentication method are dictated by the authenticator.
+Here are some examples of authentication experiences that a user can have during a WebAuthn authentication ceremony:

 * facial recognition
 * PIN entry
 * fingerprint recognition

-However, the authentication method is entirely controlled by the authenticator.
+### Browser Support

-As mentioned above, WebAuthn is available on all modern browsers except for IE and Opera Mini.
-(Sorry IE and Opera Mini users!)
+WebAuthn is available on all modern browsers except for IE and Opera Mini.
+Sorry, IE and Opera Mini users!

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/can-i-use-webauthn.png" alt="Screen explaining browser support for WebAuthn." class="img-fluid" figure=false %}

+### The Authentication Ceremony, Revisited

 You've already seen the high-level authentication flow, but let's take a closer look.
 When a user logs in with WebAuthn, a typical flow is: